No767/Rin-Bot/README.md

 <div align=left>

+> ⚠️ **IMPORTANT**:
+> Rin is offically archived since 5/31/2024.
+No more new developments will be happening.

 # Info

 Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
 For example, you could look up some memes with the Reddit service,